-Court systems in Washington, DC periodically offer exams, both written and oral, for certification in Spanish and several other languages.
+Court systems in Washington, DC periodically offer exams, both written and oral, for certification in Spanish.

 Washington, DC also recognizes certified interpreters from states offering federal certification as well as that based on the Consortium for Language Access in the Courts.

 The Washington, DC Judicial Department defines legal interpreters in the following three ways:

 A certified interpreter is always the first choice in courtroom settings, however, if a certified interpreter is not available, an interpreter who has not achieved certification but has met minimum requirements to be approved by the court will be considered for legal interpreting assignments.

 Call Legal Language Services at 1-800-788-0450 to find Washington, DC, interpreters who meet interpreting rules for courtroom trials, hearings, depositions, arbitrations and other legal proceedings.